There are a lot of things that go into choosing the best split system air conditioner for your home:

 And that includes air conditioner placement.

-Alongside each of the factors above, where you place a split system air conditioner can have a dramatic impact on your comfort, which is why we take it into account when choosing a split system air conditioner for your home.
+Alongside each of the factors above, where you place a split system air conditioner can have a dramatic impact on your comfort, which is why we take it into account when it comes to split system installation for your home.

 Where should you place your split system air conditioner?